revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-13. What is the use of the `git push` command?
+13.What is the use of the `git push` command?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)